Crab-Eating Fox

 Length

-The crab-eating fox (Cerdocyon thous ), also known as the forest fox, wood fox, bushdog (not to be confused with the bush dog) or maikong, is an extant species of medium-sized canid endemic to the central part of South America, and which appeared during the Pliocene epoch.
-Like South American foxes, which are in the genus Lycalopex, it is not closely related to true foxes.
-Cerdocyon comes from the Greek words kerdo (meaning fox) and kyon (dog) referring to the dog- and fox-like characteristics of this animal.
+The Crab-eating fox (Cerdocyon thous) is a species of medium-sized canid native to the central part of South America.
+It is not closely related to true foxes.
+The part of its scientific name comes from the Greek words kerdo (meaning fox) and kyon (dog) because of the dog- and fox-like characteristics of this animal.

 No